47degrees/fp-with-arrow-videos/Semigroup-Monoid.md

 ^ This is an example which explain the main characteristic about Semigroup´s combine method in a clear way.
 ^ We are applying it to a Double and a String in this case, but remember you can use it with many other types.
-^ Additionaly Semigroup adds + syntax (mark +) to all types for which a Semigroup instance exists ^ With a semigroup, we gain the capability to combine, and that is the main value of it.
+^ Additionaly Semigroup adds + syntax to all types for which a Semigroup instance exists ^ With a semigroup, we gain the capability to combine, and that is the main value of it.

 ---